salame-piccante-charcuterie-board.

 Storage and Preservation for Longevity

 Because Salame Piccante is a cured product, it is quite hardy, but it is not invincible.
-Improper storage can lead to “case hardening,” where the outside becomes like a rock while the inside stays soft.
+Improper storage can Cured Salame Piccante is hardy but not indestructible.
+Improper storage can cause the exterior to harden while the interior stays soft.

-• Before Cutting: A whole, uncut log can be stored in a cool, dark place (like a cellar) or the refrigerator for several months.
+• Before Cutting: Store in a cool, dark place or fridge for several months.

 1. Is Salame Piccante the same as Pepperoni?

-Not exactly.
-American pepperoni is a descendant of Salame Piccante but is usually softer, more finely ground, and uses a different blend of spices.
-Salame Piccante has a more complex, fermented flavor profile.
+No. American pepperoni is inspired by Salame Piccante but is softer, finely ground, and uses different spices.
+Piccante has a complex, fermented flavor.

 2. Can I eat Salame Piccante if I am sensitive to gluten?